 ALL STUDENTS CHOOSING TO DO A THESIS SHOULD SUBMIT A THESIS PROPOSAL (MAXIMUM TWO PAGES) TO THE MS DIRECTOR BY OCTOBER 15 (THIRD SEMESTER).
 THE THESIS PROPOSAL SHOULD INCLUDE A TITLE (TENTATIVE THAT CAN BE REFINED LATER), A LIST OF THREE COMMITTEE MEMBERS (TWO SHOULD BE FROM STATISTICS INCLUDING THE CHAIR) AND A DESCRIPTION OF YOUR WORK.

 NOTE: THE MASTERS THESIS COMMITTEE SHOULD BE FORMED AND APPROVED BY GRADUATE SCHOOL AT LEAST 30 DAYS PRIOR TO YOUR DEFENSE.

 The Thesis consists of a detailed written report on a project approved by the M.S.
 Director, covering aspects of your contribution to the project area:

 The Master's Thesis and its submission must conform to the Duke University Graduate School M.S. thesis requirements.

-Thesis titles of the Spring 2019 Graduates (links coming soon)
+Thesis titles of the Spring 2019 Graduates ( with links)

 Thesis titles of the Spring 2018 Graduates